zoso10/6px-api-docs/README.md

 }
 ```

-##### TAG `string`
-An optional unique identifer and filename for the given output.
-If a tag is not provided, we will automatically assign a unique string.

 ##### URL `string`
 A full URL without the filename to which the output image(s) will be uploaded.
 If an output URL is not specified, your image(s) will automatically be uploaded and served from the 6px CDN.